-Students who decide not to continue in the BS/MS program must complete the usual BS requirements to obtain that degree.
+Students who decide not to continue in the BAM program must complete the usual BS requirements to obtain that degree and complete the BAM Program Discontinuation Form.

 SAMPLE CURRICULUM FOR BAM (Emphasis in Probability and Statistics)

 Junior Year

 - In general, the student should take at least four applied mathematics courses at the 3000 level or higher. - Fall semester: APPM 4350 (Methods in Applied Mathematics I), APPM 4440 or MATH 3001 - Spring semester: APPM 3570 (Applied Probability) and APPM 4360 (Methods in Applied Mathematics II)